+\begin{proof} We describe the main ingredients of the operadic category $\Gr$ and leave the verification of the axioms as an exercise.
+Since objects and morphisms of $\Gr$ are defined using finite sets and their morphism as building blocks, such a verification reduces to the properties of the operadic category $\Fin.$

+The cardinality functor assigns to a graph the (linearly ordered) set of its vertices.
+Because of this we will often identify a vertex $i$ of a graph $\Gamma$ with its image in the ordinal $|\Gamma|.$

-A morphism $\Phi : \Gamma' \to \Gamma''$ of ordered graphs, i.e.\ a diagram
+A~morphism $\Phi : \Gamma \to \Gamma'$ of ordered graphs, i.e.\ a diagram

-induces for each $i \in V''$ a commutative diagram
+induces for each $i \in V'$ a commutative diagram

-in $\Fin$ in which the morphisms $g',\phi,g''$ and $\psi$ are the restrictions of the corresponding morphisms from~(\ref{Ruda_je_rasista.}).
-We interpret the right vertical morphism as a corolla by imposing the trivial involution on $g''^{-1}(i)$.
-Due to the definition of fibers of maps of preodered graphs, the diagram above represents a map of the fiber of $\Phi$ over $i$ to a corolla, which makes it an ordered graph.
+in $\Fin$ in which the morphisms $g,\phi,g'$ and $\psi$ are the restrictions of the corresponding morphisms from~(\ref{Ruda_je_rasista.}).
+We interpret the right vertical morphism as a corolla by imposing the trivial involution on $(g')^{-1}(i)$.
+Due to the definition of fibers of maps of preordered graphs, the diagram above represents a map of the fiber of $\Phi$ over $i$ to a corolla, which makes it an ordered graph.
 We take it as the definition of the {\em fiber in $\Gr$\/}.
-In other words, the fiber gets a linear order on its legs from the ordinal $g''^{-1}(i)$.
-Finally, the chosen local terminal objects in $\Gr$ are $c_n = \id:1_n\to 1_n$, that is corollas whose global order of legs coincides with the local order at this unique vertex.
+In other words, the fiber gets a linear order on its legs from the ordinal $(g')^{-1}(i)$.
+Finally, the chosen local terminal objects in $\Gr$ are $c_n = \id:1_n\to 1_n$, that is corollas whose global order of legs coincides with the local order at this unique vertex. \end{proof}

 It follows from the commutativity of the upper triangle in~(\ref{Ruda_je_rasista.}) that the map $\psi$ preserves the global orders of legs, therefore morphisms of ordered graphs induce order-preserving bijections of the legs of graphs.
-The category ${\tt \Delta}\Gr$ then consists of morphisms (\ref{Ruda_je_rasista.}) in which, moreover, $\phi$ is order-preserving, that is, the order of vertices is preserved.
+Thus the category $\Gr_{\tt ord}$ then consists of morphisms (\ref{Ruda_je_rasista.}) in which, moreover, $\phi$ is order preserving, that is, the order of vertices is preserved.